 20 August 1945 : Air Ministry Casualty Branch wrote to Phyllis Summers confirming that James lost his life “as a result of air operations” on 31st August 1944.
 The letter mentions return of James’ identity disc (singular).
 This so-called ID disc, when returned to the family, turned out to be an engraved wristband rather than the standard two-part "Dog Tag" supposed to be worn by all British Military personnel.

 15 May 1946 : British Army personnel recovered the bodies of Summers and Sanders from woodland near Dubovac.
 Resulting paperwork prepared by Major Ronald George DAKIN, Deputy Assistant Director, Graves Registration and Enquiries (Yugoslavia), shows that Summers was identified "by discs" (plural, implying that both his official discs were still with the body).
 Sanders’ ID discs were not found.
 Both were then buried at the British Military Cemetery, Belgrade, in adjacent graves 1.A.9 and 1.A.10.
-It is at present unclear whether a formal burial ever took place at the woodland site in 1944.
-What is clear is that Summers and Sanders were never buried in the town of Kovin, some 25km away.
-The pre-printed paperwork is prominently amended to read "Direct Consolidation", indicating direct transfer from the field of battle to a military war cemetery without interim interment in and exhumation from a local civilian cemetery.
+What is clear is that Summers and Sanders were never buried in the town of Kovin, some 30km away.
+The pre-printed paperwork is prominently amended to read "Direct Consolidation", indicating transfer from the field of battle to a military war cemetery without interim interment in and exhumation from a local civilian cemetery.

 Jan/Feb 1947 : The British Military Cemetery in Belgrade was moved.
 In the course of about five weeks, all bodies were exhumed and re-buried at the new site.
 There is some confusion regarding the notification received by Mrs. Summers on 7th February 1947 – did this refer to the move of her husband’s body from Dubovac to Belgrade in May 1946, or the relocation within Belgrade, or both?